CommanderAstern/encode-multiversX/README.md

 - Can you tell me about the extension wallet provider in multiversX?
 - I'd like to interact with an ERC20 contract at address `contract_address`

+#### Backend API Requests Examples
+You can interact with the Backend API directly.
+You can use the following postman collection as a reference: [Postman Collection](https://lively-escape-448936.postman.co/workspace/New-Team-Workspace~ffeb280c-698a-4071-a960-d4e55fbc96a0/collection/24725223-2a9d8419-0d88-43f8-a634-883f6cf3ad7b?action=share&creator=24725223)
 <p align="right">(<a href="#readme-top">back to top</a>)</p>